peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * (*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
 If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.

  * (*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
-If a class has two otherwise eligible setters with the same name, but different parameter type, they are not eligible setters.
+If a class has two or more otherwise eligible setters with the same name, but different parameter type, they are not eligible setters.

  * Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
 Key names in the map are matched to eligible setters according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md)documentation.
 Note that for security reasons, certain types are not upported even if they contain eligible setters.